Russian Bombshell Olya Abramovich Spills Out Of A Black Bandeau Bra In New Sexy Snap

 Russian model Olya Abramovich is no stranger to teasing her fans with her sexy pictures on Instagram.
-In fact, a quick glance at her page shows numerous lingerie and bikini pictures which always leave her admirers completely mesmerised.
+In fact, a quick glance at her page shows numerous lingerie and bikini pictures, which always leave her admirers completely mesmerized.

 The model is currently enjoying a getaway in Italy, and knowing that fans love to have a sneak peek into her day-to-day activities, she is sharing several photos and videos with her fans these days.

-In her latest picture, which was posted on Saturday, August 17, the model could be seen squatting on a tree stump, wearing a pair of daisy dukes that she teamed with a tiny black bandeau bra.
+In her latest picture, which was posted on Saturday, August 17, the model could be seen squatting on a tree stump, wearing a pair of Daisy Dukes that she teamed with a tiny black bandeau bra.
 The model finished off her look with a pair of black boots to keep it sexy.

 The stunner let her red hair cascade over her breasts while she accessorized with some gorgeous drop earrings to ramp up the glamour.
 She opted for a full face of makeup and looked down to strike a pose.
 A cute Pomeranian could also be seen in the picture.

-The model nearly spilled out of her bra because of which she flaunted an ample amount of cleavage — a move that left her fans thoroughly excited.
+The model nearly spilled out of her bra as she flaunted an ample amount of cleavage; it was a move that left her fans thoroughly excited.

-Per the geotag, the snap was captured in Rome, Italy, while the picture was clicked by fashion photographer, Yana Ylianova.
+Per the geotag, the snap was captured in Rome, Italy, while the picture was clicked by fashion photographer Yana Ylianova.

-Within a few hours of posting, the picture has accrued more than 15,000 likes and over 230 comments where fans showered the model with numerous compliments.
+Within a few hours of posting, the picture has accrued more than 15,000 likes and over 230 comments, as fans showered the model with numerous compliments.

 “Awesome!
 I love you,” one of her ardent admirers wrote on the picture.

-“Looking gorgeous darling,” another one chimed in.
+“Looking gorgeous darling,” another chimed in.

 Meanwhile, a third fan expressed his wishful thinking in the following words.